TrystanLea/VirtualSmartGrid/readme.md

 ### Licence

-This software is licenced under the Free and Open Source software GNU AFFERO GENERAL PUBLIC LICENSE.
+This software is licenced under the Free and Open Source software Gnu Affero General Public Licence.